 When planting in a floodway, within an overland flow path, ensure:

-- Trees, shrubs and ground cover are five metres outside the floodway area
+- Trees, shrubs and ground cover are 5m outside the floodway area

 Underground pipes, manholes or vent stacks

 Drains, sewers and water mains can become blocked and damaged by tree roots, disrupting services to the community and involving costly repairs.
 Vegetation can block access to critical maintenance points, such as maintenance holes and vent pipes.

 - Only mown grass should directly over or around an asset